-Here are the absolute best SUCCESS tips for eating Low Carb + Keto in a restaurant!
+Here are the absolute best SUCCESS tips for how to eat keto in a restaurant!

-- Most restaurants these days are very savvy in the area of dietary needs – gluten free, keto diet, sugar free, dairy free, etc. That said, as mentioned, gluten is a great example.
-Many restaurants even have a Gluten Free Menu that is delicious and often there is not much difference in flavor of those items from the regular menu.
-PF Chang’s is a great example!
+Most restaurants these days are very savvy in the area of dietary needs.
+And as a result, have no problem with gluten free, keto diet, sugar free, dairy free options.
+Gluten is a great example.
+Many restaurants even have a Gluten Free Menu that is delicious.
+And, often there is not much difference in flavor of those items from the regular menu.

-- If a restaurant does not have a specialty menu like this, THINK BEYOND THE MENU!!
+If a restaurant does not have a specialty menu, THINK BEYOND THE MENU!!
 View the menu as a grocery list instead of meals that are already put together.
 While they created options with items that they feel go best together, it does not mean that YOU can’t mix, match and mix it up!